LIS

 24VAC30-151-80.
 Permit time limits and cancellations.

-A. The permittee shall provide an estimate of the number of days needed to accomplish the work under permit.
-The district administrator's designee shall determine the actual time limit of all work being accomplished under permit, which shall not normally be less than six months in duration.
-Weather conditions and seasonal operations such as seeding, paving, etc., will be considered when determining a realistic time limit for work to be completed.
+A. The permittee shall provide an estimate of the number of days needed to accomplish the work or use under permit.
+The district administrator's designee shall determine the actual time limit of all work or uses being accomplished under permit.
+Weather conditions and seasonal operations, such as seeding and paving, will be considered when determining a realistic time limit for work to be completed.

-B. It shall be the responsibility of the permittee to ensure that the permitted activity will be completed within the time limit established with the original permit issuance.
-If it is anticipated that the work covered by the permit cannot be completed during the original permit term, the permittee shall provide a request, documented in writing or electronic communication, for an extension of time to the district administrator's designee.
+B. If it is anticipated that the work or use covered by a single use permit cannot be completed during the original permit term, the permittee shall provide a request, documented in writing or electronic communication, for an extension of time to the district administrator's designee prior to the expiration of the permit.
 The request shall provide reasonable justification for granting the extension.
-A one-time extension of time may be granted if the request is received at least 10 calendar days prior to the original permit expiration date.
+A one-time extension of time may be granted if the request is received at least 10 business days prior to the permit expiration date.
 Should the original time limit or the one-time permit extension expire, the permittee shall provide a written request for reinstatement to the district administrator's designee.
 The request shall provide reasonable justification for granting the reinstatement.
 At the time of reinstatement, the district administrator's designee shall notify the permittee that no additional extensions of the permit will be allowed and that the work must be completed within the time limits indicated in the reinstatement notice.
 Consideration will not be given to an extension request for a permit that has been reinstated after an extension.

 Statutory Authority